droglenc/IFAR/supplements/installations/InstallPackagesRStudio.md

     </div>

 The `FSA` package is not yet an official R package and, thus, the installation is non-standard.
 My experience suggests that about 10% of installations on Windows machines will result in some sort of error that will cause the `FSA` package to not be installed properly.
-For example, two typical errors that may be shown in the R console after submitting the `source()` line from above are shown below.
+For example, two typical errors that may be shown in the Console pane after submitting the `source()` line from above are shown below.

     <div class="ctrstaticimg">
     <img src="figures/InstallPkgs_RStudio_FSAErrors.PNG" width="100%">